grifferz/pah-irc/README.md

 bot) and it seemed to be unnoticeable.
 I'm prepared to add caching later if it becomes a problem.

+## Restarting the bot

+Pretty much all game state is gept in the database so it should be safe to kill and restart the bot at any time.

+The plays that have currently been made are only stored in memory, so that just means that each player will need to make their play again once the bot is back.

-### Speed of play, or lack of it
+## Speed of play, or lack thereof

-If you haven't got the hint yet, the idea here is not to stress about games being stormingly fast.
+If you haven't got the hint yet, the idea here is not to stress about games being very slow-moving.
 They can just kind of happen in their own time.
 There isn't any end.

 What happens when someone ignores their responsibility though?

+At the moment none of this enforced-resign stuff is implemented, so someone not taking their turn will stall the game forever.
+Ideally though:

 There's only two responsibilities in Perpetually Against Humanity: